duglin/xreg-github/README.md

 - make sure we don't let go http add "content-type" header for docs w/o a value
 - add support for typemap
 - add support for PUT / to update the model
-- fix it so that e.Materialize doesn't hit the DB in cases where we've already queried the DB and have the entire sub-tree